Trump ally Zeldin appears with DeSantis at New York law enforcement event

 Ex-Rep. Lee Zeldin (R-N.Y.), an ally of Donald Trump’s who lost New York’s gubernatorial race against Gov. Kathy Hochul (D) in November, on Monday introduced the former president’s potential prime 2024 opponent, Florida Gov. Ron DeSantis (R), during an event speaking to law enforcement in New York.

-“Right now the state of Florida has an exceptional governor who has spent years now taking this state in the right direction,” Zeldin said at the even in Staten Island.
+“Right now the state of Florida has an exceptional governor who has spent years now taking this state in the right direction,” Zeldin said at the event in Staten Island.

 “As we know in his heart, he is someone who is committed to make sure that people who live in his state have a fighter representing them to make sure that pro-criminal laws will not get passed in their state capitol, to make sure that prosecutors are doing their jobs and if they don’t do their job, they will be removed,” he added.